tessercat/anothony-henday/07-december-1754.md

 December 26 & 27.
 Thursday & Friday.
 Killed 2 Waskesew and 2 Moose: I set a Wolf-Hap.
 I asked the Natives why they did not Hap Wolves; they made Answer that the Archithinue Natives would kill them, if they trapped in their country: I then asked them when & where they were to get the Wolves &c, to carry down in the Spring.
 They made no answer; but laughed one to another.

 December 28.
 Saturday.
 Frost & snow & very cold weather: I travelled 5 Miles N.E.b.N.
-Level land, & narrow ledges of poplar, Alder & trees. got a Wolf in my Hap, & set 2 more; the Wolves are numerous.
+Level land, & narrow ledges of poplar, Alder & trees; got a Wolf in my Hap, & set 2 more; the Wolves are numerous.
 An Indian told me that my tent-mates were angry with me last night for speaking so much concerning Happing, & advised me to say no more about it, for they would get more Wolves, Beaver &c. from the Archithinue Natives in the spring, than they can carry.

 December 29.
 Sunday.
 Travelled none; got two Wolves from my Haps: Indians killed 2 Moose.